Indonesian slang: South Jakarta slang

 This slang is a code mixing between Indonesian and English.
 It is named after South Jakarta.
-Some iconic English words used in this slang include which is, like, literally, sometimes, basically, and some Indonesian words + -ly exp (jujurly).
+Some iconic English words used in this slang include I, You / U, which is, like, literally, sometimes, basically, and some Indonesian words + -ly exp (jujurly).
 Code mixing with English does not only occur in Jakarta, but also in other major cities in Indonesia.

 Negative sentiments on this slang caused this given the name "fart language" (bahasa kentut) by some.

+Poetic form

+Some of these slang terms have also evolved into karmina (a traditional poetic form consisting of exactly two lines).
+The first line functions as the hook (sampiran), and the second line delivers the actual message.

+These expressions often take the form of casual comments; a common example in society is sori gak lepel, used to express a polite refusal due to a difference level in social status.
+As examples: